haraldkubota/programming101/homework.md

 # Functions

 * Create a function evenOrOdd() with a argument.
 If it's even, return "even".
 If it's odd, return "odd".
+* Create a function which returns true if the argument is between 50 and 99 (inclusive)
 * Create a function add() to add up 2 numbers which are supplied as arguments.
   * test: add(4,5) return 9, add(-5,-7) returns -12
   * What does add(3, "x") return?
 * Now adjust the function: if any of those argument is not a number type, return NaN